sandipsubedi/notes_ruby_on_rails/docs/design_patterns/service_objects.md

 title: Service Objects
 ---

-TODO

-- The job of a service object is to encapsulate functionality,
+- The job of a service object is to encapsulate functionality
-- execute one service
+- Execute one service
-- and provide a single point of failure
+- And, provide a single point of failure

 ### 3 patterns that all service objects follow:
 1. Public Initialize method